Your organisation already owns SharePoint. Most aren’t using it properly.

 Content types, templates, and naming standards that guide people from the moment they create a document — reducing error at the source, not after the fact.

-Metadata architecture, AI-enhanced search, and navigation design so people find what they need in seconds — not the ten-minute folder-dive costing you now.
+Metadata architecture, AI-enhanced search, and navigation design so people find what they need in seconds — not the ten-minute folder dive costing you now.

 Lifecycle management, retention policies, and classification frameworks aligned to your actual compliance obligations — not generic best-practice templates.